 Best Budget: TecTecTec VPRO500 Golf Rangefinder

 The TecTecTec VPRO500 Golf Rangefinder is an effective and very popular rangefinder that costs considerably less than its competitors.
 Using a laser to make its measurements, the VPRO500 has a 540-yard range with accuracy up to one yard, as well as a PinSensor function that can accurately measure overlapping objects.
 With both meter and yard displays available, the rangefinder also boasts ultra-clear, multi-layered lenses for easy reading.
 You sacrifice some of the higher-end functions such as speed measurement, but overall the TecTecTec rangefinder is tough, lightweight and a great budget option that does everything you need it to do.
-Amazon reviewers praise its easy functionality and fast readings, with many claiming it works just as well as more expensive devices.

 Best Value: Gosky Golf Rangefinder